dahuacai/epanet-rtx/Personal improvement.md

 Firstly ,Thanks very much for Epanet-RTX team !
-I  wished  my work  will be helpful to your term .
+I  wished  my work  would be helpful to your term .

 This package is based on author Jinduan Chen's package:epanet-rtx-jc.
 I made five important revision: